Spectral Theory for $p$-adic Operators: Introduction

-To tell the truth, a formulation of the spectral decomposition of a bounded analytic operator with compact spectrum has been already given by Vishik in his paper \cite{Vis}, but it just yields kind of the locally analytic functional calculus analogous to Riesz functional calculus.
-Assigning some suitable conditions to an operator, there are direct extensions of the result of Vishik by Richard Lance Baker in \cite{Bak} and by Dodzi Attimu and Toka Diagana in \cite{AD}.
-The direction of their works is completely different from that of ours.
-We would like to remove the assumptions that an operator is analytic and that its spectrum is compact.
-Moreover we would like to extend it to the continuous functional calculus.
-Furthermore we would like to generalise it to an unbounded operator.
-These non-trivial generalisation can not be obtained if one extends Vishik's spectral theory directly.
-Indeed, the functional calculus in his work uses Shnirel'man integral, which is a non-Archimedean analogue of Cauchy integral of an analytic function introduced in \cite{Shn}.
-The assumptions that an operator is analytic and that its spectrum is compact are essential there.
-The assumption of the boundedness is also necessary there, because a non-Archimedean Banach space is not necessarily reflective.
-One of the reasons why the spectral measure works well for the continuous functional calculus of an unbounded operator in the Archimedean case is because an Archimedean Hilbert space is reflective.
-The equality
+A {\it functional calculus} is a substitution of a bounded operator to a function on its spectrum.
+For example, the holomorphic functional calculus is a substitution to a rigid analytic function, and the continuous functional calculus is a substitution to a continuous function.
+They are the extensions of the substitution to a polynomial function.
+In order to justify substitutions to such functions, we need a formulation of a spectral decomposition, which is a generalised notion of the eigenspace decomposition of a diagonalisable matrix.
+In order to deal with a continuous functional analysis, we establish a theory of a spectral decomposition.
+A formulation of a spectral decomposition of an analytic bounded operator with compact spectrum has been already given by Vishik in his paper \cite{Vis85}, but it just yields kind of the locally analytic functional calculus analogous to Riesz functional calculus.
+Under several suitable conditions for a bounded operator, there are direct extensions of the result of Vishik by Dodzi Attimu and Toka Diagana in \cite{AD09} and by Richard Lance Baker in \cite{Bak12}, but the direction of their works is completely different from that of ours.
+We would like to remove the assumptions that a bounded operator is analytic and that its spectrum is compact, which are less useful for a continuous functional calculus.
+Such a non-trivial generalisation can not be obtained if one extends Vishik's spectral theory in a direct way.
+Indeed, the locally analytic functional calculus in his work uses Shnirel'man integral, which is a non-Archimedean analogue of Cauchy integral of an analytic function introduced in \cite{Shn38}.
+The assumptions that a bounded operator is analytic and that its spectrum is compact are essential for the use of Shnirel'man integral.
+We briefly explain how we establish a spectral decomposition of a bounded operator.
+Let $A$ be a bounded operator on a Banach $k$-vector space.
+In the case where $k$ is a local field, the spectrum $\sigma$ of $A$ is automatically compact.
+In this case, we formulate the measurability of a clopen subset of $\sigma$ in Definition \ref{measurable}, and establish a method to give a spectral decomposition as an integration along $\sigma$ without the assumption that $A$ is analytic in Theorem \ref{naivety}.
+Even if $k$ is not a local field, we also give a sufficient condition of the integrability along the spectrum using affinoid algebras without the assumption of the compactness of $\sigma$ in Theorem \ref{hfc for a reductively infinite operator}.